-You can make a 1920s Gatsby tea party dress quickly with the “” pattern.
-Here are tips to help turn your from boring to beautiful.
+You can make a 1920s Gatsby tea party dress quickly with the “One-Hour Dress” pattern.
+Here are tips to help turn your one-hour dress from boring to beautiful.

-In the summer of 2009, I was making plans to attend the in South Lake Tahoe, Ca. I have many costumes in my closet, but surprisingly I did not have any in the 1920s style.
+In the summer of 2009, I was making plans to attend the Great Gatsby Festival and Tea in South Lake Tahoe, Ca. I have many costumes in my closet, but surprisingly I did not have any in the 1920s style.

 The book, the Great Gatsby, takes place in 1922, one year before the “flapper” revolution.
 Making a fringed and feathered flapper dress for a daytime tea party would have been inappropriate.
 Ladies day dresses were long, straight, and fairly conservative- the complete opposite of a flapper girl.

 I looked at all my local vintage thrift stores for dresses from the ’20s as well as looking at sewing patterns at Joannfabric.com and Hancock Fabrics (my favorite fabric stores).
 No luck.
 Therefore, I turned online and found the “One Hour Dress” booklet.
 A seamstress wrote this 17-page instruction manual in 1924.
 Her idea was to show women how to make a very simple frock dress in less than an hour — enough time to make a new dress for each garden party you are invited to.
 Sounds perfect.